Proactively Protecting Your Company’s Growth: The Early-Stage Guide to Using a Corporate Lawyer

 - John W. Gaddis

-Working with smart corporate counsel can help strike the right balance and actually save you money by prioritizing what you need, when you need it, with just the right amount of lawyering.
-In other words, when you have limited dollars for legal issues, it’s important to know where to spend those limited dollars to maximize your company’s investment in legal resources without waste and inefficiency.
+When you have limited dollars for legal issues, it’s important to know where to spend those funds to maximize your company’s investment in legal resources without waste and inefficiency.

 Experienced corporate counsel will tell early stage companies in most industries to focus on two priorities as soon as possible: capital table management and intellectual property (IP) ownership.
 Both of these things are important right at the outset of a company’s life, and both can have significant and irrevocable repercussions if they are not addressed properly at the start.